 This is a sponsored post.
-All opinions are my own — I really did have a TON of fun! 🙂
+All opinions are my own — Our family had a TON of fun! 🙂

 Then, they made the offer sweeter with the promise of “The Largest Display of Lights in Texas!”

 Y’all, we know everything is bigger in the state I now call home, but this Christmas-holic instantly knew where I wanted to take my kids for Thanksgiving break: Sea World San Antonio!

 A SeaWorld Surprise!

 My hubby and I decided to keep it a secret, so the kids would get even MORE excited when they found out where we were headed!
 They’d never been and I fully expected a dance party in the car!!!
 WOOHOOOO!!!

 We live in Houston, so the drive was already going to be part of the fun (we love road trips … and Buc-ee’s!)
 And while it was bittersweet that we would not spend the Thanksiving holiday with family (my mom asked us not to come because she didn’t feel great and did not want us to catch what she had), I was looking forward to a fun break with our little family (our life had been UBER busy lately and we needed the break!)

 I knew this was going to be fun (dolphins!
 Five million Christmas lights!)
 What I was not anticipating was exactly how MUCH fun we were going to have.

 Guys.
 We had a blast!
 I mean, look at this.